10 Things the Unnatural Links Penalty Taught me [Google SEO]

 9. Removing and disavowing links all day does not suffice

-He didn’t pay me full time or even part time, just a fixed number of hours a month.
+He didn’t hire me full time or even part time – he just paid a fixed number of hours a month anyway.

-Yet he was so keen on getting the penalty removed that he literally stopped all other strategical SEO initiatives.
+Yet he was so keen on getting the penalty removed that he literally stopped all other long term SEO initiatives.

 Of course the tedious process has taken almost all of the time I was working for them anyway.